nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 In this experiment, we knowingly and abruptly create a network separation within a live distributed database.
 The system is split evenly across two geo-regions in equal proportion.
 Each region maintains its partition subset.
-This way we can clearly understand the robustness and behavior of a distributed system under partitioned conditions.
+By doing this, we can clearly understand the robustness and behavior of a distributed system under partitioned conditions.
 By understanding these scenarios can help solution architects design resilient systems that handle various partitioning cases effectively.

 While this article focuses on an equal partition split, it's also crucial to test unequal splits.